kprince99/kprince99/README.md

 - 🔭 I’m currently working on Something cool! 🕵️‍♂️

-- 🌱 I’m currently learning React and Django
+- 🌱 I’m currently learning Svelte and Django

 - ❓ Ask me about anything related to Web and related technologies